zuraxy/hackathon/Cycling/README.md

 ## 🔮 Future Vision

-We envision CycleWaze becoming an essential tool for the cycling community, enhancing safety and route optimization for cyclists of all levels.
+We envision Pedal Map becoming an essential tool for the cycling community, enhancing safety and route optimization for cyclists of all levels.
 The platform could eventually integrate with fitness tracking features, cycling communities, and bike-sharing services.